write-the-docs-quorum/quorum-meetups/zoom-coordinator-guide.md

 7:45 to 8:00 - Breakout rooms by meetup - Meet with your local meetup organizers and members to say hi to other people in your area!

 SPONSORING MEETUPS:
-The Quorum program brings together various local Write the Docs meetup chapters that are in a common time zone to provide quarterly super meetups over Zoom throughout the year.The following U.S. East Coast and Central meetups are sponsoring this Meetup event:
+The Quorum program brings together various local Write the Docs meetup chapters that are in a common time zone to provide quarterly super meetups over Zoom throughout the year.
+The following U.S. East Coast and Central meetups are sponsoring this Meetup event:

 Austin, TX - https://www.meetup.com/WriteTheDocs-ATX-Meetup/
 Detroit, MI/Windsor, CAN (our host meetup!) - https://www.meetup.com/write-the-docs-detroit-windsor/